stablekernel/aqueduct/source/docs/tut/getting-started.md

   }
 ```

-The controller returned from `entryPoint` is the first controller to receive every request in an application - in our case, this is a `Router`.
-Controllers are linked to the router; the template has one linked function controller that is called when a request's path is `/example`.
-We need to link a yet-to-be-created `HeroesController` to the router when the path is `/heroes`.
+When your application gets a request, the `entryPoint` controller is the first to handle it.
+In our case, this is a `Router` - a subclass of `Controller`.

+!!! tip "Controller Subclassing"
+        Every controller you use will be a subclass of `Controller`.
+There are some controller subclasses already in Aqueduct for common behaviors.

+You use the `route` method on a router to attach a controller to a *route*.
+A route is a string syntax that matches the path of a request.
+In our current implementation, the route will match every request with the path `/example`.
+When that request is received, a linked function runs and returns a 200 OK response with an example JSON object body.

-First, we need to define `HeroesController` and how it handles requests.
-Create a new file in `lib/controller/heroes_controller.dart` and add the following code (you may need to create the subdirectory `lib/controller/`):
+We need to route the path `/heroes` to a controller of our own, so we can control what happens.
+Let's create a `HeroesController`.
+Create a new file in `lib/controller/heroes_controller.dart` and add the following code (you will need to create the subdirectory `lib/controller/`):

 ```dart
 import 'package:aqueduct/aqueduct.dart';